-SSEN Transmission have received requests to provide new transmission infrastructure to connect a number of renewable energy developments to the existing transmission network at Connagill Substation, located in Strath Halladale.
-These grid connections are collectively referred to as the 'Connagill Cluster Grid Connections' and consist of a mixture of overhead lines (OHL) and underground cables.
+Scottish and Southern Electricity Networks (SSEN) Transmission have received requests to provide new transmission infrastructure to connect a number of renewable energy developments to the existing transmission network at Connagill 275/132 kV substation, located in Strath Halladale.
+These grid connections are collectively referred to as the 'Connagill Cluster Grid Connections'1 and consist of a mixture of overhead lines (OHL) and underground cables.
 These are shown on Figure 1.